 One of the arguments I read in the Twitter survey was that the Force was not a tool, but a connection.
 Something you had to have a relationship with.
 Yet, what was being overlooked was that even the people who knew this best still trained regardless, whether it was on having a deeper connection than they previously had, or learning new uses of its nature.
 Likewise, people who support the need for training also overlook that there are clear examples of where the Force was instinctual, such as Anakin’s ability precognition ability in flying and racing, Luke using the Force Choke (a Sith technique), and Rey mind-blocking Kylo.

 So there’s room for both interpretations.
 Whatever the Force is in this universe, it apparently likes to be ambiguous, not following any one set of mechanics on how it works in people.
 No need to fight over it.
 But fans will continue to do so.

 The training doesn't matter as much as how we the audience connected with the characters.
-If they did, then we will rationalize everything backwards, giving are preference intellectual credence.
+If they did, then we will rationalize everything backward, giving our preference intellectual credence.
 And the same if it were the other way around.
 Feeling comes first: rationale, second.
 So both positions work for me as long either side doesn't try to claim that their position is the correct one.

 © 2019 Jamal Smith